November 2026

 Meet your guide

-A specialist in the history of biblical interpretation, he studied at universities in the United States and Israel (Andrews University, Princeton, Hebrew University).
+A specialist in the history of biblical interpretation, I have studied at universities in the United States and Israel (Andrews University, Princeton, Hebrew University).

-I teach courses on the historical, geographical, and literary context of the Bible at the Israel Institute of Biblical Studies since 2014, and have been invited to teach at UNASP (Brazil), Faculdade Internacional Cidade Viva (Brazil), Andrews University, and Duke Divinity School.
+I have been teaching courses on the historical, geographical, and literary context of the Bible at the Israel Institute of Biblical Studies since 2014, and have been invited to teach at UNASP (Brazil), Faculdade Internacional Cidade Viva (Brazil), Andrews University, and Duke Divinity School.

-I have written articles and book chapters on the Protestant Reformation and the Middle Ages (see below samples).
+I have written articles and book chapters on the Protestant Reformation and the Middle Ages (see examples below).

 The Gift of Prophecy from the Early Church to the Medieval Period